Born in Miami.

 Raised by the Sea.

-Born from a love of the rum trade’s history and connection to the Caribbean and Atlantic waters, the Reef Rum Supply Co. is after something wilder than you’ll get at home.
+Born from a love of rum’s history its connection to the Caribbean and Atlantic waters, the Reef Rum Supply Co. is after something wilder than you’ll get at home.

-Aside from the fact these barrel agings occur undersea for several weeks to months without any exposure to air, the idea to age barrels in the ocean was to speed up the typical landborne process with the added pressure of two atmospheres, compressing the barrel and its contents at depths greater than 10 meters (33 feet).
-What they discovered was that leaving a filled barrel at sea not only receives some of the benefits of dynamic aging (a process already sought after by many brands attempting to replicate the trans-Atlantic voyages of rum freight of yore) because of ever-shifting sea conditions, but also a relatively constant temperature range.
+The idea behind aging barrels in the ocean was to speed up the typical landborne process by sinking the barrels a depth of at least 12 meters (39 feet) where the pressure climbs to 2 atmospheres, compressing the barrel and forcing deeper interaction between its contents and the char.
+What we discovered was that leaving a filled barrel at sea not only receives some of the benefits of dynamic aging (a process already sought after by many brands attempting to replicate the trans-Atlantic voyages of rum freight of yore) because of ever-shifting sea conditions, but also a relatively constant temperature range.
 And yes, some salinity can even be detected on the palate.

-The result of our first oceanic cocktail barreling was somewhat of a surprise to us all, as the retrieval date kept being pushed later than anticipated due to inclement weather and subpar conditions.
-Stretching from two weeks to four, the barrel came out looking like Blackbeard's lost plunder, heavily weathered by the effects of saltwater, but still watertight and sealed.
+Our first oceanic cocktail barreling was a rhum agricole negroni featuring St. James blanc and special vermouths from Martini; and the result somewhat of a surprise to us all, as inclement weather and subpar conditions pushed back our original retrieval date much later than anticipated.
+With the aging stretched from two weeks to four, the barrel came out looking like Blackbeard's lost plunder, heavily weathered by the effects of saltwater, but still watertight and sealed.
 Once the barrel was opened, it was clear it had been exposed to and retained a great deal of pressure - the bung popped and a vapor trail wisped from the hole.
-The cocktail was a rhum agricole negroni featuring St. James blanc rhum agricole, with special vermouths from Martini, but it tasted nothing like it had before it went undersea.
+The cocktail that went in as a rum acricole-based negroni tasted nothing like it had before it went undersea.
 What resulted from this submarine cellaring was a subtly chocolatey, salted caramel, viscous oceanic cocktail unlike anything a Negroni would ever be expected to taste like.

-Continuing with this experimentation, variable duration aging and new recipes provide even more data and notes on the process.
-And sometimes, mistakes are made: Apparently, leaving an air bubble in the barrel will result in seawater intruding to equalize pressure.
+As we continue with this experimentation, variable-duration aging and new recipes provide even more data and notes on the process.
+And sometimes, mistakes are made: Apparently, leaving an air bubble in the barrel will result in a breach with seawater intruding to equalize pressure.
 This can be attributed to Boyle's law, a physics staple that dictates increasing pressure decreases gas volume, and the nature of the swollen barrel staves being just permeable enough for the air to (eventually) escape.
 But that's just part of the challenge of creating the ideal oceanic cocktail, balancing science, adventure and a bit of fantasy to make liquid alchemy a refreshing, novel delight.

 Here is how the project was presented for the first time at The Hukilau 2014: